lavkush-maurya/Student-Registration-System/README.md

 ## Screenshots

 Include relevant screenshots of the application to showcase its features and design.
-You can add screenshots to the repository and reference them here.
+I'll add soon screenshots to the repository and reference them here.

 ## Contributing